 High Involvement Examples

 While individual budgets impact the level of involvement, some products or services are fairly involving for the vast majority of consumers.
-Houses, cars, and major equipment and appliances are usually involving for most because of the expense and importance of these items to the purchaser.
+Houses, cars, and major equipment or appliances are usually involving for most because of the expense and importance of these items to the purchaser.
 Services such as roofing, lawn care and child care are also involving for many buyers because of the cost and importance.
 By contrast, products like candy, toothpaste and paper towels are normally less involving because of their low cost and limited emotional risk.

 Risks and Rewards

-Ultimately, buyers want to get the greatest rewards and minimize the potential for negative outcomes in a highly involving purchase.
+Ultimately, buyers want to get the greatest rewards and minimize the potential for negative outcomes in a highly involved purchase.
 A successful purchase can lead to maximum personal or professional gains from the use of the product or service, and to long-lasting results.
-A bad purchase leads to wasted money, negative impressions in social or professional groups, and the need to purchase another solution to better meet your needs.
+A bad purchase leads to wasted money, negative impressions in social or professional groups and the need to purchase another solution to better meet your needs.